hpi-swa-lab/qinoq/README.md

 ## Interactive API

+The recommended way of creating and structuring Interactives is using the graphical editor.
+However, programmatic changes can be necessary to achieve advanced behaviors.
+The necessary API, that is used internally by the editor too, is described here.

 ### Structure of an Interactive

 An Interactive has three building blocks: the Interactive itself, Layers and Sequences.